Accessing different higher-order modes with nonlinear modal energy transfer under simple realistic tuning of initial conditions: Introduction

-In our work we investigate beam self-cleaning, focusing on tuning the initial conditions to have the majority of the energy transfer to even higher-order modes than presented in past work.
-Specifically, we focus on tilt (propagation direction) and offset (central spatial position) of the input Gaussian beam, and their effects on the initial conditions at the fiber facet and on nonlinear propagation and BSC into higher-order modes.
-We focus on experimentally and theoretically simpler initial conditions than those of past work~\cite{deliancourt19-2}.
-Finally, we discuss using relatively simple spatio-temporal initial conditions, where each mode has a different temporal profile, to further tune the BSC process.
+In our work we investigate a process that relies on similar nonlinear inter-modal interactions as beam self-cleaning.
+We investigate the nonlinear transfer of energy from a standard Gaussian beam while considering tuning simple and physically-relevant initial conditions to have the majority of the energy transfer to even higher-order modes than presented in comparable past work.
+Specifically, we focus on tilt (propagation direction), offset (central spatial position) and waist (spatial width) of the input Gaussian beam, and their effects on the initial conditions at the fiber facet.
+We then see how the initial conditions affect nonlinear propagation and transfer of energy into higher-order modes.
+We focus on experimentally and theoretically simpler initial conditions than those of past experimental work that relied on wavefront shaping~\cite{deliancourt19-2} or simulations that relied on an arbitrary energy distribution~\cite{graini23}.
+Finally, we discuss using relatively simple spatio-temporal initial conditions, where each coupled mode has a different temporal profile, to further tune the nonlinear energy transfer process.